abiddiscombe/render-blueprint-directus/README.md

 # Render Blueprint - Directus

 An example [Render Blueprint](https://docs.render.com/infrastructure-as-code) (Render's IaC Product) for configuring and deploying a [Directus](https://directus.io/) instance, backed by [PostgreSQL](https://www.postgresql.org/).
-Feel free to repurpose this template for your own use: copy the `render.yaml` file into a new **private** repository and apply any customisations such as modifying the resource's `region` and `name` values.
+Feel to use this template for your own projects; make sure to apply any customisations you require such as modifying a resource's `region` and `name` values.

 ## Resources